pgexperts/handyrep/docs/designspec.rst

 * GUI interface
 * ability to query any handyrep server in a cluster
 * support pg_rewind
-* push archive script from HandyRep server
 * support cascading replication
+* support runtime changes of the archive location by pushing recovery.conf and other scripts